Carlo Filangieri, 6th Prince of Satriano: Career

+Bourbon restoration

-On the restoration of the Bourbon king Ferdinand IV (I), Filangieri retained his rank and command, but found the army utterly disorganized and impregnated with Carbonarism.
+On the restoration of the Bourbon King Ferdinand IV (I), Filangieri retained his rank and command, but found the army utterly disorganized and impregnated with Carbonarism.
 In the disturbances of 1820, he adhered to the Constitutionalist party, and fought under General Pepe against the Austrians.
 On the re-establishment of the autocracy, he was dismissed from the service, and retired to Calabria where he had inherited the princely title and estates of Satriano.

 In 1831, he was recalled by Ferdinand II and entrusted with various military reforms.
 On the outbreak of the troubles of 1848, Filangieri advised the king to grant the constitution, which he did in February 1848, but when the Sicilians formally seceded from the Neapolitan kingdom Filangieri was given the command of an armed force with which to reduce the island to obedience.
 On September 3, he landed near Messina, and after very severe fighting captured the city.
 He then advanced southwards, besieged and took Catania, where his troops committed many atrocities, and by May 1849, he had conquered the whole of Sicily, though not without much bloodshed.

-He remained in Sicily as governor (the exact Italian title was Luogotenente generale dei reali domini al di là del Faro, meaning Lieutenant-general of the royal domains beyond the Lighthouse) until 1855, when he retired into private life, as he could not carry out the reforms he desired owing to the hostility of Giovanni Cassisi, the minister for Sicily.
-On the death of Ferdinand II (May 22, 1859) the new king Francis II appointed Filangieri premier and minister of war.
+He remained in Sicily as Governor (the exact Italian title was Luogotenente generale dei reali domini al di là del Faro, meaning Lieutenant-general of the royal domains beyond the Lighthouse) until 1855, when he retired into private life, as he could not carry out the reforms he desired owing to the hostility of Giovanni Cassisi, the minister for Sicily.
+On the death of Ferdinand II on 22 May 1859, the new King Francis II appointed Filangieri Premier and Minister of War.
 He promoted good relations with France, then lighting with Piedmont against the Austrians in Lombardy, and strongly urged on the king the necessity of an alliance with Piedmont and a constitution as the only means whereby the dynasty might be saved.
 These proposals being rejected, Filangieri resigned office.

 In May 1860, Francis at last promulgated the constitution, but it was too late, for Garibaldi was in Sicily and Naples was seething with rebellion.
 On the advice of Liborio Romano, the new prefect of police, Filangieri was ordered to leave Naples.
 He went to Marseilles with his wife and subsequently to Florence, where at the instance of General La Marmora he undertook to write an account of the Italian army.
-Although he adhered to the new government he refused to accept any dignity at its hands, and died at his villa of San Giorgio a Cremano near Naples on 9 October 1867.
+Although he adhered to the new government he refused to accept any dignity at its hands.

+Personal life

+On 6 April 1820 Filangieri was married to Maria Agata Moncada (1803–1862), the youngest daughter of Giovanni Luigi Moncada, 9th Prince of Paternò, and, his second wife, Princess Giovanna del Bosco Branciforte (a daughter of Vincenzo del Bosco, 6th Prince of Belvedere who was a lady-in-waiting of Queen Maria Carolina).
+Together, they were the parents of: